 Grouping tasks is one method that AI uses to solve this complex puzzle.
 Algorithms can automatically consider all tasks and their respective handling times, time windows or demand, and the required skills to perform those tasks.
 To group the tasks, algorithms will also consider travel time, avoiding employees having to walk from one side of the supermarket to the other to perform the tasks, which in turn helps to improve productivity and reduce idle time.

 Once these priority groups are defined, which employees do you assign to which task group?
 Every group has different required skill sets, so now the challenge is to match those requirements with the skill sets of your employees.
 Similar to creating shifts, the “rule of thumb” approach will lead to suboptimal results.
 That’s why we’d argue again to look at it holistically.
-This algorithmic way allows supermarkets to complete all high priority tasks when needed and to assign employees who are able to do so.
+This algorithmic way allows supermarkets to complete all high-priority tasks when needed and to assign employees who are able to do so.
 Perhaps most important is that this approach can fairly distribute employees to tasks based on their preferences and availability, to make sure not only operations go smoothly but your employees are productive and happy as well.

 Start automating your employee scheduling today

 AI-driven employee scheduling is the answer to complex forecasting and employee scheduling challenges.
-Automating this process is especially beneficial for supermarket chains with a large employee pool and several locations as it helps to minimize lost sales, improve employee happiness and fully comply with local labour laws at the lowest costs, in just 15 minutes.
+Automating this process is especially beneficial for supermarket chains with a large employee pool and several locations as it helps to minimize lost sales, improve employee happiness and fully comply with local labor laws at the lowest costs, in just 15 minutes.

 Widget Brain can already help you get started with the data from your POS or WFM system.
 Using this data, supermarkets receive schedules tailored to their strategic business goals.
 Request a demo down below to learn how AI-driven employee scheduling can benefit you and to get a full understanding of our solutions.